 More on Twitter Cards and OpenGraph Markup in a future post…

 Many studies have found that the click through rate (CTR) of a website can be vastly increased with Google Rich Snippets.
-Other snippets available include events and recipes among many more.
+As well as Stars On Google Search, other snippets available include events and recipes among many more.
 Giving you a chance to beat other websites ranked in the top spots by filling more of the SERP.

 Other Schema Markup

-If you really want to delve into all the options available to you for marking up your website with Schema Data for Rich Snippets in your Google search listing; check out this fascinating infographic from Moz.
+If you really want to delve into all the options available to you for marking up your website; with Schema Data for Rich Snippets in your Google listing; check out this fascinating infographic from Moz.

-For help with your rich snippets schema data and adding stars to your Google search listing, just drop a line to White Rabbit through the contact page.
+For help with your rich snippets schema data and adding Star Ratings In Google Search results listing; just drop a line to White Rabbit through the contact page.

 If you found this post helpful or have a question please leave a comment below.
 If you know somebody that might find this useful, share it with them here👇

 Founder and strategic mind behind White Rabbit.
 Associate Member of the Chartered Institute of Marketing, focused on serving clients with a creative and ethical business model.
 Digital philanthropist giving time to support charitable groups, projects and organisations; that revolve around the arts, wildlife conservation, local community and heritage crafts.